mks-greenfield/trendr/_PRESS-RELEASE.md

    Previously seeing what was going on on Twitter required you to actually be on Twitter and have a working knowledge of its complex search system.
 Even still there was no intuitive way to break down the trends by location or see their progression over time.

 ### Solution ###
-   Trendr's intuitive interface allows active Twitter users and even non-"digital natives" to see the current most popular hashtags broken down by location, or see what trends are most popular in those.
+   Trendr's intuitive interface allows active Twitter users and even non-"digital natives" to see the current most popular hashtags broken down by location.
 Viewing Twitter data has never been this `#easy`.

   >"Don't start trends, follow them!
-With trendr..." <br> **-Polina, Scrum Master** <br>
+With Trendr..." <br> **-Polina, Scrum Master** <br>
   ___